-The following second order polynomial equation (Eq.
-(1)) was utilized to predict the chosen responses as a function of independent variables and the interaction among them [18]:
+The following second-order polynomial equation (Eq.
+[1]) was utilized to predict the chosen responses as a function of independent variables and the interactions among them (Montgomery 2012):

 (1)

-Where y is the predicted dependent variable, η0 is a constant, ηi is the linear effect of φi, ηii is the linear interaction between φi and φj, ηij is the quadratic effect of interactions between φi and φj and e is the statistical error.
+where y is the predicted dependent variable, η0 is a constant, ηi is the linear effect of φi, ηii is the linear interaction between φi and φj, ηij is the quadratic effect of interactions between φi and φj, and e is the statistical error.

-A 33 BBD was employed to determine the simple and combined effects of three operational variables on COD removal.
+The 33 BBD was employed to determine the simple and combined effects of three operational variables on COD removal.
 The variations in COD removal under different combinations are presented in Table 3.
-Fstatistics and p-value were employed for statistical testing of various models to predict the desired model.
+The F-statistics test and p-value probability were utilized for statistical testing of various models to predict the desired model.
 Selection of adequate models is shown in Table 4.
-If p > F-value is less than 0.05, the model is considered to be statistically significant and the higher the value of correlation coefficient (R2, adj R2 and pred R2), the higher the desirability of the model to describe the relationship between variables.
-The significant model for COD removal is quadratic.
-The value of R2 equal to 0.996 shows that 0.4% variations in COD removal can be explained by the model.
-Moreover, adj-R2 and coefficient of variation (C.V) were estimated to check the model adequacy.
+If p > F-value was less than 0.05, the model was considered to be statistically significant; further, the higher the value of the correlation coefficient (R2, adj R2, and pred R2), the higher the desirability of the model to describe the relationship between variables.
+The significant model for COD removal is quadratic and a value of R2 equal to 0.996 shows that 0.4% of variations in COD removal can be explained by the model.
+Moreover, adj-R2 and coefficient of variation (CV) were estimated to check the model adequacy.
 A high adj-R2 for COD removal demonstrates that non-significant terms have not been included in the model.
-Analysis of Variance (ANOVA) was performed for statistical testing of the selected model to identify the significant terms in the model.
-The ANOVA table for the reduced quadratic model is shown in Table 4 for COD removal.
+Analysis of variance (ANOVA) was also performed for statistical testing of the selected model to identify the significant terms in the model.
+The ANOVA table for the reduced quadratic model for COD removal is shown in Table 4.
 F-values of 200.51 show that the models are significant.
-Low CV values for the proposed model indicate the precision and reliability of the experimental runs.
-Adequate precision (Adeq) measures the signal-to-noise ratio (S/N), with a ratio greater than 4 being desirable.
-For the proposed models, Adeq is 48.227, which suggests a very good S/N ratio.
-The comparison between predicted and actual values for the response variables also indicated that the proposed quadratic regression models were suitable to determine optimum formulation for COD removal.
+Low CV values indicate the precision and reliability of the experimental runs.
+Another factor, adequate precision (Adeq), measures the signal-to-noise ratio (S/N), with a ratio greater than 4 being desirable.
+For the proposed models, Adeq was 48.227, which suggests a very good S/N ratio.
+The comparison between predicted and actual values for the response variables also indicated that the proposed quadratic regression models were suitable to determine optimum formulations for COD removal.

 Table 4.
-ANOVA analysis for the COD removal
+ANOVA analysis for COD removal

-+Case(s) with leverage of 1.0000: PRESS statistic not defined
++Case(s) with leverage of 1.0000: PRESS statistic not defined.

-*C.V.% is Coefficient of Variation.
+*C.V.% is the coefficient of variation.

-The final mathematical models for COD removal, which can be used for prediction within same design space in terms of coded factors, are given as follows:
+The final mathematical models for COD removal, which can be used for prediction within the same design space in terms of coded factors, are given as follows:

 COD removal (%) = +65.52 +2.07X1 +1.76X2 -0.60X3 +0.52X1X2 +0.21X1X3 +0.19X2X3 -1.56X12 -0.49X22 -1.12X32 (2)

-From the above equation, it is obvious that linear terms (X1, X2, X3), interactive term (X1X2) and quadratic terms (X12, X22, X32) have the largest effects on COD removal due to its higher F values as well as low p-values.
+From the above equation, it can be seen that the linear terms (X1, X2, X3), interactive term (X1X2), and quadratic terms (X12, X22, X32) have the largest effects on COD removal due to their higher F-values as well as lower p-values.

-3. Results and discussion
+3. Results and Discussion

 3.1.
-Experimental Results
+Experimental results